This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Peel, dice, and boil the potato until tender, about 10-12 minutes.
 Drain and then mash well, using a potato ricer for best results.
 Allow the potatoes to sit at room temperature until completely cooled before making the dough.

-• In a large bowl, use a hand mixer to beat together the mashed potatoes, butter, vanilla, salt, and 1 cup of the powdered sugar.
+• In a large bowl, use a hand mixer to beat together the mashed potatoes, butter, vanilla, salt, and 1 cup of powdered sugar.

 • Add in remaining powdered sugar 1 cup at a time until you have a total of 6 cups of sugar.
 If the dough is not moldable in your hands and can't be rolled into a ball, continue to add more powdered sugar until it is firm enough to roll into a ball.